emretfn/patika-fimple-final-case/README.md

 ## ⚙️ Installation and Setup

-Before you start, make sure that Node.js and yarn are installed on your system.

 Follow these steps to install and run the project on your local machine:

 1. Clone the repository to your local machine using the command: